jwhyteBNA/NomadIQ-Navigator/README.md

 End-to-end data engineering demo of the medallion model, transforming datasets through Bronze, Silver, and Gold layers with DuckDB and DuckLake as the backbone.

 ## What is This Project?
 Ever planned a trip to a bucket list park, only to miss hidden gems along the way?
 This project builds a unified analytics platform for U.S. National Parks, National Landmarks, and nearby State Parks.
-It consolidates scattered data sources—NPS alerts/events, the National Register of Historic Places, state park datasets, historic weather, and visitor stats—into a single dashboard.
+It consolidates scattered data sources, like:

+- National Parks Service Parks Data
+- NPS Alerts and Road Events
+- NPS historic visitor stats
+- National Register of Historic Places
+- State Park datasets

  The result: richer insights to help outdoor enthusiasts find the best places and the best times to visit.

 Public data is ingested, validated, and standardized into analysis-ready tables following a modern lakehouse architecture and medallion ELT pattern.
 The project highlights: